eclipse-mosaic/mosaic.website/content/docs/visualization/_index.md

 starts.

 {{% alert warning %}}
-By default, the WebSocket Visualizer does not work on Microsoft Edge.
+By default, the 2D Visualizer does not work on Microsoft Edge.
 UWP (Universal Windows Platform) apps on Windows 10 do not have direct network access but are subject to a network isolation for security reasons, preventing localhost loopback by default.
 While Microsoft Edge itself does allow localhost access, it treats localhost as an